-I found the answer in this book: The Power of Habit: Why We Do What We Do In Life and Business by Charles Duhigg.
+I found the answer in The Power of Habit: Why We Do What We Do In Life and Business by Charles Duhigg.

 And I wonder, how is it that other people function so well?

-My suspicion is that the answer was not that they were smarter or even more organized than me, but that it has something to do with routine.
+My suspicion was t that they were not smarter or even more organized than me, but that it has something to do with routine.

 In the Power of Habit – Duhigg confirms these suspicions.